aradicke/event-manager/README.md

         docker compose up
         ```
         At this point, everything should be up and running.
 Navigate to http://127.0.0.1:8000/health_check and you should see a simple HTML page.
-        ***IF DJANGO THROWS AN ERROR WHEN TRYING TO FIND THE DATABASE, YOU'VE FOUND A RACE CONDITION THAT RESULTS BECAUSE DOCKER LIES ABOUT POSTGRES BEING READY. `docker compose down` followed by `docker compose up` again should let you win the race :-)***
+        ***If there's an error about Django not being able to find the database, there is a race condition that can happen because of how Docker handles the Postgres container's ready signal.
+If this happens, `docker compose down` followed by `docker compose up` again should let you win the race :-)***

     - If you're not:
+        Create a virtual environment and install the requirements.txt, preferably with pip.
 Modify the `DATABASES` block in `src/event_manager/settings.py` to point to your postgres instance.
 Run the following from the project directory.
         ```
+        python src/manage.py migrate
         python src/manage.py runserver
         ```